Good Life Garden

 This garden is utilized by students, faculty, staff, volunteers and more!

-Students in our Learning by Leading Edible Landscaping Program are now designing, planting and maintaining a few of the plots and, for the first time in the history of the Good Life Garden, harvesting the vegetables and donating them to The Pantry — a student-run organization that works to ensure no student ever has to miss a meal or go without necessities for financial reasons.
+Students in our Learning by Leading program are now designing, planting and maintaining a few of the plots and, for the first time in the history of the Good Life Garden, harvesting the vegetables and donating them to The Pantry — a student-run organization that works to ensure no student ever has to miss a meal or go without necessities for financial reasons.

 We are collaborating with the UC Davis Honey and Pollination Center to re-envision a portion of the landscape as a kitchen garden complete with pollinator-friendly demonstration plantings, low-water use irrigation concepts, educational signage, and a beehive!